 How do cats develop vitamin D toxicosis?

-Accidental ingestion of rat poison containing cholecalciferol (vitamin D3) is the most common cause of vitamin D toxicosis in cats.
+Accidental ingestion of rat poison containing cholecalciferol (vitamin D3) is the most common cause os vitamin D toxicosis in cats.

-Secondary poisoning.
-Eating a rodent who has ingested rat poison.
+Secondary poisoning, due to eating a rodent who has ingested rat poison.

 Ingestion of certain human medications can increase vitamin D levels.

 Feeding an imbalanced diet containing foods rich in vitamin D such as liver and fish.
 These are fine in small quantities, but should not be given regularly.

 The effects of vitamin D toxicosis can be from acute or chronic exposure.
 Young cats are more prone to developing vitamin D toxicosis, however, it can occur in cats of any age.
 Cats with predisposing conditions such as kidney failure or hyperparathyroidism are more susceptible to vitamin D toxicosis than cats with no illness.